 If you’re only posting advertising content, your page may be more likely to get buried in the algorithm or seen as not as authentic compared to competitors who post organic content along with paid ads.

-10. Leverage Instagram Insights
+10. Review Instagram Insights

-A regular analysis is the pillar of your Instagram Ad campaign.
-Luckily, Facebook Ads Manager (aka Meta Ads, since Meta owns Facebook and Instagram) has several useful tools to help track your ad performance.
+Facebook Ads Manager (aka Meta Ads, since Meta owns Facebook and Instagram) has several useful tools to help track your ad performance.

 You can also monitor ad performance directly using Instagram Insights.

-As a reminder, the increase or decrease in conversions isn’t always an indication of your campaign’s quality.
+Pro tip: The increase or decrease in conversions isn’t always an indication of your campaign’s quality.
 By keeping track of a variety of metrics, you’ll know which ads deserve an extra budget and which tactics need to be dropped.

 “Set up your Instagram Shop effectively to streamline the shopping experience,” says Hughes.